 The CPA Exam has changed considerably in the last few years, but you can count on Gleim to provide everything you need to know in this comprehensive directory of all the changes.
-Check out our free CPA Exam Guide to download a helpful PDF and learn more about the CPA Exam.
+Check out our free 2018 CPA Exam Changes Guide to download a helpful PDF and learn more about the new version of the CPA Exam.

 On April 1, 2018, the AICPA will be updating certain CPA Exam design and function features.
 These changes will modernize the look of the interface and make the test-taking experience easier for candidates.